-One of the greatest things about travelling is to try the signature dishes, especially if the place is known for its many variants of street foods.
+One of the greatest things about traveling is to try the signature dishes, especially if the place is known for its many variants of must try food in Malaysia.

-If you are travelling to Malaysia, you will see hawker stalls almost everywhere – big or small streets, and even outside coffee shops or shopping centres.
+If you are traveling to Malaysia, you will see hawker stalls almost everywhere – big or small streets, and even outside coffee shops or shopping centers.

-This is the popular breakfast in Malaysia, so you should give it a go.
-Finding the stalls around Malaysia is pretty easy but if you are in Penang, you should come to Jalan Transfer 56.
+This is the most popular breakfast, and a must try food in Malaysia, so you should give it a go.
+Finding the stalls around Malaysia is pretty easy, but if you are in Penang, you should come to Jalan Transfer 56.
 The price is around RM1 to RM1.5 per piece.

-So, as the name suggests, it is the sour fishy soup with tamarind, adorned with ginger flowers (the pink thingy), cucumber matchsticks, and bird’s eye chillies (the green one).
-And it has rice noodles within the soup.
+So, as the name suggests, it is the sour fishy soup with tamarind adorned with ginger flowers (the pink thingy), cucumber matchsticks, and bird’s eye chilies (the green one).
+And it has rice noodles in the soup.

-The price is around RM12 to RM13.
+The price for this must try food in Malaysia is around RM12 to RM13.
 One of the most popular stalls is in Weld Quay, right on Weld Quay and Gat Lebuh Acheh intersection.
 Weld Quay is sometimes referred to as Pangkalan Weld.

 Roti canai and Teh Tarik are quite popular at many Indian cafes.
 It’s a black tea mixed with condensed milk, but the unique part is where the seller will ‘pull’ it – it is basically pouring the mix between two metal cups back and forth.